-Contract Review of Practice

-5. Local Dispute and Appeals Policy

-Risk Rating: Low

-Operating effectiveness

-Issue Identified - Issues regarding delegated primary care contracts would be referred to the NHS dispute resolution service.
-The CCG does not have a Local Dispute and Appeals Process for primary Care Service that will manage any conflicts between the CCG and the practices.

-Specific Risk - Failure to have an agreed process in place to address any local disputes and appeals if to arise.

-Recommendation - To formalise an agreed process that will address any conflicts between the CCG and the practices.

-Management Response (Remedial Action Agreed) - Agreed.
-Will ensure that the arrangements we do have are in place and formalised.

-Responsibility for Action - Gale Edwards, Business Manager
+Contract Review of Practice 5.
+Local Dispute and Appeals Policy Risk Rating: Low Operating effectiveness Issue Identified - Issues regarding delegated primary care contributed in the NHS dispute resolution service.
+The CCG does not have a Lot Process for primary Care Service that will manage any conflicts b practices.
+Specific Risk - Failure to have an agreed process in place to addres appeals if to arise. ocal Dispute and Appeals between the CCG and the Recommendation - To formalise an agreed process that will addre the CCG and the practices. ess any conflicts between Management Response (Remedial Action Agreed) - Agreed arrangements we do have are in place and formalised. d.
+Will ensure that the Responsibility for Action - Gale Edwards, Business Manager Deadline for Action - 31 st October 2020

 Practice mergers and closures

-6. Equality Impact Assessments

-Risk Rating: Low
+6. Equality Impact Assessments Risk Rating: Low

-Operational Control
+Operational Control ·